Lukastuong123/DeepLearing/Project- Audio Data Analysis Dashboard/README.md

-# audio_analyzer_assemblyai
+# Audio Data Analysis dashboard
-Project video on my Youtube channel about building an audio content analyzer dashboard.
+Project using the Assemblyai API to analyze the audio file and illustreate on the dashboard